VictorGarciaKaikkonen/Benchmark-Proyect/README.txt

-This is a proyect I made for fun in my free time.
+This is a project I made for fun in my free time.

 It has several Java classes, but at the moment the only classes that are being developed are Main.java and Full_CPU_Test.java